OLAC logo

 How do I decide if I should implement a static repository or a dynamic repository?

 There are two basic approaches as laid out in the OLAC Repositories standard.
 The first is to build a static repository.
 In a static repository, the entire catalog for the repository is expressed in a single XML file that contains all of the metadata records.
-That file is registered with the OLAC Static Repository Gateway which is a live web service that implements the OAI Protocol for Metadata Harvesting in order to provide access to the contents of all registered repositories.
-This is the simpler of the two approaches and can be used when the repository is relatively small—the OLAC Static Repository Gateway is designed to handle repositories ranging from 1 to 5,000 records.
+This is the simpler of the two approaches and can be used when the repository is relatively small—up to approximately 5,000 records.
 When there is no existing catalog database, the implementer can use an XML editor to create and maintain a repository by hand.
 When there is an existing catalog database, the implementer can use a script to export it to the proper XML format.

 The second approach is to implement a dynamic repository.
 This approach can be used for a catalog of any size, but when the catalog is larger than 5,000 records, it becomes necessary to use this approach.
 In a dynamic repository, the implementer writes program code that resides at a base URL on a web site and responds to the requests of the OAI Protocol for Metadata Harvesting in order to provide dynamic access to information in an existing catalog database.
 The trickiest part about implementing a dynamic repository is that it is necessary to implement flow control using a resumption token mechanism in order to ensure that the responses to individual protocol requests are not exceedingly large.
 The OAI community considers half a megabyte to be a reasonable response size (which corresponds to about 500 records in a typical repository).